-In South Africa’s apparent competitive environment, it seems big name companies that are supposed to be in competition often work together to fleece the consumer.
+In South Africa’s supposedly competitive environment, it seems big name companies, that are supposed to be in competition with each other, often work together to fleece the consumer.
 Banks are no different.

 It was with disgust that I read in this article exactly how much South Africans have to pay banks to handle their money.
-You pay to deposit money, you pay to withdraw money, statements, transfers, bill payments, even online banking.
+You pay to deposit monet; you pay to withdraw money; statements, transfers, bill payments, even online banking.
 They all attract fees.

-A long time ago I had a Nedbank account, but I had to close it as even though it was not being used, it was gradually being sucked dry by monthly banking charges in spite of slightly more than modest balance.
+A long time ago I had a Nedbank account, but I had to close it, as even though it was not being used, it was gradually being sucked dry by monthly banking charges.
+You know, those ones you pay for the mere privileged of having a bank account.
+And that in spite of slightly more than a modest balance.
 Nevertheless, the interest didn’t even start to cover the banking charges.

 The article also says that last year South African banks raked in R51 billion (that’s US$7,500,000,000) in banking fees alone.
 US7.5 BILLION!